 Footnote for this section:

 φ1 The ketiv of אֶֽסְלַֽח־ is אסלוח.
-We note this merely to be thorough; it is irrelevant to the point at hand.
+I note this merely to be thorough; it is irrelevant to the point at hand.
 In ITM, the ketiv/qere is presented in manuscript style: qere points on ketiv letters corresponding to unpointed qere letters.

 Biblical references in this section: אִם־יִהְיֶ֞ה Is 10:22, וּֽזְרַֽחְיָ֖ה 1C 5:32, יִֽשְׁמַֽעְיָ֖הוּ 1C 27:19, יִֽשְׁמַֽע־נָא֙ 1S 26:19, אֶֽסְלַֽח־לָ֔ךְ Jer 5:7, אֶֽסְלַֽח־ Jer 5:7.